timiskhakov/timiskhakov.github.io/posts/exploring-spans-and-pipelines.md

 }
 ```

-So, we create a pipe connected to our good ol' friend `FileStream`.
-We read the file chunk by chunk until it ends. `TryReadLine` reads each chunk and finds where a line ends.
-Then we pass it to `ProcessSequence(ReadOnlySequence<byte> sequence)`.
+So, we create a pipe connected to our good ol' friend `FileStream`.
+Pipelines allows us to read the file chunk by chunk using a buffer. `TryReadLine` reads the buffer and finds lines.
+Then we pass each line to `ProcessSequence(ReadOnlySequence<byte> sequence)`.
 With that method, we check whether the sequence contains a whole line, or two parts of a line that came from different chunks.
 In the first case, we just parse the line.
 In the second case, we merge the parts into a new line, and then parse it.
 Bear in mind, before parsing we should convert `Span<byte>` into `Span<char>`.
 We do that in `Parse(ReadOnlySpan<byte> bytes)`.

 Ok, it's time for final benchmarking:
 ```